emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 ```
 pip install -r requirements.txt
 ```
-Note: Make sure all folders and files are saved to the save directory.
+Note: Make sure all folders and files are saved to the same directory.

 ## Usage